FgBierwart/KOSTA-Toolbox/README.md

   choice = 'minimax'; order_rem = 12;
   choice = 'Taylor'; order_tayl = 5; c = [0.7;0.7]
 ```
 - According to parameter *basis* and the structure *s*, the different paremeter of the basis functions are given.
-For sinstance where monomials are used:
+We precise here that up to know, only monomials and gaussian have been implemented.

 - *trunction* is a parameter which indicates which projection we are using.
 This is a summarize by the following flowchart where dashed arrow indicate polynomial approximation computed using either Taylor or a min-max approximation.

 <img src="https://github.com/FgBierwart/STAK-Toolbox/assets/142835014/f6c583be-ada8-4391-a5ea-8c652e92d738" width="700" height="230">

+- Finally, *Eigenfunction.m* computes the eigenfunctions of the approximated Koopman operator.
+  * test

 # Validation of the Lyapunov function
 to do